arfc/saltproc/scripts/README.md

 #### `download_endfb71.bash`
-Downloads and processes the endfb7x incident neutron data, and ENDFB71 thermal scattering data in ACE format-- as well as spontaneous and delayed fission neutron and decay data -- for running Serpent models on a UNIX-like machine.
+Downloads and processes the endfb7x incident neutron data, and ENDFB71 or ENDFB70 thermal scattering data in ACE format (depending on if the user's Serpent version supports interpolation of continuous energy thermal scattering cross sections) -- as well as spontaneous and delayed fission neutron and decay data -- for running Serpent models on a UNIX-like machine.

 To run the script, execute
 ```